|

 whatever its excesses.

-- The July Revolution :
+The July Revolution :

-After Napoleon, the kings came back with Louis 18th (1814) but
+After Napoleon, the kings came back with the two brothers of poor Louis 16th : Louis 18th (1814) then (1824) Charles 10th who was so stupidly reactionary that a

-brief revolution in July 1830 (" les Trois Glorieuses ")
+brief revolution in July 1830 ("les Trois Glorieuses")

 replaced him by King Louis-Philippe 1rst who tried, once again

-to build a constitutional monarchy ;
+to build a constitutional monarchy similar to England's where he had lived in exile.

-- The 1848 Revolution :
+The 1848 Revolution :

 in 1848, the ideas of republic and socialism were flourishing